gcharang/electrumx-cli/README.md

 ### `'current chain height'`

-**NOTE**: This is not tied to an ElectrumX protocol method but was easy to do using `blockchain.headers.subscribe` and a short subscription time.
+**NOTE**: This is not directly backed by any protocol method but was easy to do using `blockchain.headers.subscribe` and a short subscription time.

 *This method has no parameters*